 The Racecourse Road shopping precinct is today mostly comprised of boutiques and cafes.
 Planning controls reputedly required new developments to have an 'Ascot look'.
 An annual Racecourse Road carnival is run in conjunction with the racing calendar, the major event on which is the Winter Carnival held in June.
 Growth in recent years has been stimulated by the redevelopment of the old Bretts Wharf commercial port facilities at the south end of Racecourse Road, Hamilton, converted into a luxury residential high-rise and hospitality precinct.

-The Eagle Farm racecourse and the Ascot railway station are listed on the Australian or Queensland heritage registers, along with Chataeu Nous and several other residences.
+The Eagle Farm racecourse and the Ascot railway station are listed on the Australian or Queensland heritage registers, along with Chateau Nous and several other residences.
 The suburb of Eagle Farm, east of Ascot is described in a separate entry.

 Ascot and Eagle Farm's census populations have been: